Factbox: How much Greece owes to international creditors

 Greece has asked for further debt relief from the Europeans, a move supported by the IMF.
 But euro zone governments have said they would only discuss that if Athens further tightens its budget.

-(Reporting by Alexander Saeedy and John O'Donnell; Writing by Paul Taylor; Editing by Alastair Macdonald)
+(Reporting by Alexander Saeedy and John O'Donnell; Writing by Paul Taylor; Editing by Alastair Macdonald and Greg Mahlich)